vischia/pv_data_science_school/README.md

-# My Machine Learning School
+# My Data Science School
 ## Exercises

 All the material is licensed by the licenses specified in each file.